Services

 Example deliverable

-This example shows how student progress, learning targets, and assessment results are connected to instruction.
-This tool is designed to be usable by teachers, not just for reporting.
+This example shows how progress, learning targets, and assessment results can be connected to instruction.
+The goal is a tool that is usable by teachers and teams, not just a report for review.

 Download Example (PDF)

-Includes pacing guide, learning targets, student tracking, differentiated instruction, vocabulary, and assessment alignment.
+Includes pacing, learning targets, progress tracking, differentiated supports, and assessment alignment.

 How engagement works